-Kundan(Dhanush) tries every trick in the book to lure the lanky lass Zoya (Sonam Kapoor) but issues like religious differences, status etc. keep popping up until the H-Bomb is let loose on Kundan by Zoya during what Kundan takes to be a romantic ride.
-Zoya confesses to him that she is in love with young politician Akram (Abhay Deol) whom she met in Delhi.
-After a lot of turmoil, Kundan with a broken heart and split wrists is able to convince her father to marry Zoya and Akram off but on the day of her marriage something happens which changes Kundan’s destiny forever.
+Kundan(Dhanush) tries every trick in the book to lure the lanky lass Zoya (Sonam Kapoor) but issues like religious differences, status, etc. keep popping up until the H-Bomb is let loose on Kundan by Zoya during what Kundan takes to be a romantic ride.
+Zoya confesses to him that she is in love with a young politician Akram (Abhay Deol) whom she met in Delhi.
+After a lot of turmoil, Kundan with a broken heart and split wrist is able to convince her father to marry Zoya and Akram off but on the day of her marriage, something happens which changes Kundan’s destiny forever.

 Dhanush is awesome.
 It is difficult to accept that Raanjhanaa is his first Bollywood film.
 I have seen him perform in gems like Aadukalam, but here he takes on a completely different path and excels.
-Wonder of wonders is that he looks convincing as a ninth grader.
+The wonder of wonders is that he looks convincing as a ninth-grader.
 His portrayal of the emotional scenes is cracking.
 His every interaction with Zoya is bound to bring about a gamut of expression from the audience.
 Sonam Kapoor hasn’t looked this beautiful in a while.
 She totally looks like a girl who could inspire such mad love in a man.
-Her sequences with Dhanush are again the high points of her essay.
-Her transformation, though unbelievable, is still well performed.
+Her sequences with Dhanush are the high points of her essay.
+Her transformation, though unbelievable, is still well enacted.
 Abhay Deol has a brief role but adds a dash of charm to the film in his brief essay.

 Swara Bhaskar as Bindiya, the girl who is head over heels in love with Kundan is apt and so is Mohammad Zeeshan Ayyub as Dhanush’s friend Murari.
-It is heart breaking to see a film like Raanjhanaa which had the potential of being so much and yet ends up being so little.
-The electric first half of the film makes a dozen promises that the second half breaks in a ziffy, thus belittling the efforts and expectations of the people involved in its making the audience seated respectively.
+It is heartbreaking to see a film like Raanjhanaa that had the potential of being so much and yet ends up being so little.
+The electric first half of the film makes a dozen promises that the second half breaks in a jiffy, thus belittling the efforts and expectations of the people involved in its making the audience seated respectively.
 But having said all that, I still feel that it is a film which should be given a watch for the wonderful first half, Dhanush’s performance and A R Rahman’s exuberant music.
 Go in with little expectations and you might just be sweetly surprised.